Flight-Free-UK/flight_free_uk_website/source/posts_travel/travel-the-uk-by-narrowboat.html.markdown

 #### 2﻿.
 Kennet & Avon canal

 The Kennet & Avon passes through some of the UK’s most beautiful countryside.
-You’ll find a mixture of remote rural stretches, tiny villages and buzzing towns, the beautiful [Vale of Pewsey](https://www.visitpewseyvale.co.uk/)t﻿he impressive Avon gorge, and the elegant [City of Bath](https://visitbath.co.uk/).
+You’ll find a mixture of remote rural stretches, tiny villages and buzzing towns, the beautiful [Vale of Pewsey](https://www.visitpewseyvale.co.uk/), t﻿he impressive Avon gorge, and the elegant [City of Bath](https://visitbath.co.uk/).

 If you are feeling up to it, there is the famous [Caen Hill Flight](https://canalrivertrust.org.uk/canals-and-rivers/places-to-visit/caen-hill-locks) with its 29 locks!